Japan PM Says Weighing Coronavirus Emergency For Tokyo Area - UrduPoint

 Japan PM Says Weighing Coronavirus Emergency For Tokyo Area

-Tokyo, Jan 4 (UrduPoint / Pakistan Point News - 4th Jan, 2021 ) :Japan's Prime Minister Yoshihide Suga said Monday he was considering declaring a state of emergency in the greater Tokyo area over a "very severe" third wave of coronavirus infections.
+Tokyo, Jan 5 (UrduPoint / Pakistan Point News - 5th Jan, 2021 ) :Japan's Prime Minister Yoshihide Suga has said the other day he was considering declaring a state of emergency in the greater Tokyo area over a "very severe" third wave of coronavirus infections.

 He urged people to avoid non-essential outings, and said the government would introduce legislation to penalise businesses that flout requests to shorten hours or close, as well as provide incentives to those who abide by such calls.